joeberkovitz/qgis-nautical/index.md

 over a station will display the station name and a link to its NOAA home page where tide or current predictions can be viewed.

-- *NOAA Raster Chart Footprints* show the locations of various NOAA printed charts at different scales.
+- *RNC Chart Downloads* show the locations of various NOAA printed charts at different scales.
 You can use these to preview and download charts for inclusion in your maps.